labmccormick/WLSplot/README.md

 ```

-# Running WLSplot: An example provided.
+# Running WLSplot: An example

 ### Prerequisites: